bigbridge-nl/product-import/README.md

 This library imports product data into Magento 2 via direct database queries.
 It has these main features

 * A programming library to import products
+* An CLI command for product import via XML file
-* An XML-file import tool for products
+* An Web API service for product import via Post Request with XML
 * A tool to update url_rewrites

 ## Disclaimer